 When GIS is implemented as a platform, it connects maps, apps, data and people in ways that help organizations make more informed and faster decisions, extending the reach of GIS across the enterprise.
 Realizing the value of GIS as a platform, however, does not simply adhere to a “one size fits all” approach but rather one must understand system capabilities and deployment patterns in order to institute a GIS that meets an organization’s objectives.
 This session will present a number of established, conceptual Best Practices for enterprise GIS and in turn, relate each to a real world operational experience of the NJ Office of GIS, NJ Office of Information Technology.

 Expanding on yesterdays Techspo session, Building a Public Safety Services Investment Tool.
 Choosing how to allocate not just building dollars, but where and how to locate programs and capital assets across multiple locations.
 Using geographic principles such as multivariate and hotspot analyses, the City of Philadelphia and Geodecisions, Inc. have created a tool that helps better define where to place investment in municipal public safety services and how to improve the use of those services.
-The presentation will also highlight the multi-criteria Decisions Support System that was developed using Web App builder for ArcGIS and ESRI JavaScript API.
-The application uses hosted feature services data that covers the different criteria needed for evaluating public safety funds allocation.
-The widget that was developed for the project enables the users to give different weighting for each criteria and run the decision model to get an instant rank for fund allocation.

 Rich Quodomine is the lead GIS Analyst and project manager for the City of Philadelphia's Department of Public Property.
 He manages several smart city GIS applications.
 His writing has been published by the American Association of Geographers, Canadian.
 Geographic Magazine, and other...
 Read More →